-This Policy applies to all such personal information processed by Verizon (i) in the course of customer and supplier management, and (ii) which relates to employees and contractors.
+This Policy applies to all such personal information processed by Verizon (i) in the course of customer and supplier management (including end-users of Verizon's products and services), and (ii) which relates to employees and contractors.

 Group Members and their employees must comply with and respect this Policy when processing personal information for their own purposes and as a processor on behalf of another Group Member.